the-xkcd-community/the-red-spider-project/Readme.md

 __Testing__: we use the issue tracker from GitHub to ask each other a favour.
 See Platforms.md for more information.
+**Note**: nothing is thoroughly tested, we just make sure that things behave as expected under expected conditions.

 __Branching__: `master` is our sacred branch.
-It's supposed to contain only reasonably well-behaved programs (say, stable, portable and easy to quit).
+It's supposed to contain only reasonably well-behaved programs (say: more or less stable, portable and easy to quit).
 Nonetheless you're encouraged to merge often into `master`.
 Do whatever you want in the other branches, but please do observe some common rules of sensibility.
 For example, don't merge everything into everything.

 __Building__: currently we have a crude but effective setup script that copies executable scripts to the right locations and pre-compiles